WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 ### ***Value Type***

 A data type is a value type if it holds a data value within its own memory space.
-It means the variable of these data types directly cotain values.
+It means the variable of these data types directly contain values.

 ```cs
 int i = 100;